Oscar Rodríguez (Puerto Rican baseball player)

-Hilario Oscar Rodríguez (June 28, 1931 – April 9, 2000) was a former professional baseball player.
+Hilario Oscar Rodríguez (June 28, 1931 – April 9, 2000) was a Puerto Rican former professional baseball player.
 Despite never having reached the United States' Major Leagues Baseball sports league, Rodríguez is notable as the first and, as of 2023, only Puerto Rican to be inducted to the Mexican Professional Baseball Hall of Fame, having been inducted in 1993.

 Baseball career

 Rodríguez began playing as a professional baseball player (a "pelotero" in Spanish) in 1951, at age 20, for the Middlesboro Athletics of Middlesboro, Kentucky.
 In 374 at-bats (batting opportunities) during the 83 games he participated at that season, he collected 104 hits, including 13 doubles, 3 triples and 6 home-runs, for a hitting average of .276.
 His totals in runs batted in (RBI's) and bases stolen during 1951 and 1952 are unknown because during that era, those statistical areas were not counted by some baseball teams, including the Middlesboro one.

 In 1955, he played for two unspecified teams on two different leagues.
 Rodriguez played four more minor leagues seasons as a member of the Waco-Longview Pirates (which in 1954 changed their name to the Waco Pirates) and the Middlesboro Athletics, before traveling to Mexico to play with the Mexico City Tigers.
 His first season as a "Tigre", Rodríguez had 423 at-bats, collecting 107 hits with 62 runs batted in, 74 runs scored and 4 bases stolen.
 Among those 107 hits, there were 32 extra-base hits, of which 15 were doubles, 9 were triples and 8 were home-runs.

 Rodríguez found his stride at the Mexican league; he became an all-star there and a celebrity in Mexico.

 In 1958, Rodríguez played for two Mexican teams, the one in Yucatan and once again, the Leones de Ciudad Mexico, hitting 14 home-runs in what became the first of a number of consecutive seasons in which he reached double figures in home-runs.

 1959 saw Rodríguez swat 22 home-runs in the Mexican League, playing for the Nuevo Laredo and Veracruz teams.